synnaxlabs/synnax/docs/tech/rfc/0020-240613-engineering-workflow.md

 CI passes/fails for pull requests and CD releases.

-To remedy this, we'll only run CI/CD actions on pull requests, and run CD actions on merges to `dev` and `main`.
+To remedy this, we'll only run CI/CD actions on pull requests, and run CD actions on merges to `rc` and `main`.
 We'll open pull requests for release candidates at the time of checkout, and run CI actions on all pushes to the branch.

 Sometimes it is necessary to debug CI/CD workflows themselves.
 This is difficult do to